Heart Disease in Women – Why It's Different and What You Can Do About It

 The good news is that heart disease is largely preventable, and there are several steps women can take to reduce their risk:

 Eating a diet rich in fruits, vegetables, whole grains, and healthy fats is essential for heart health.
-Focus on foods that are low in saturated fats, trans fats, and sodium.
+Focus on foods that are low in saturated and trans fats and in sodium.
 The Mediterranean diet, which includes plenty of fresh vegetables, fish, and olive oil, has been shown to benefit heart health.

 Regular physical activity is one of the most effective ways to reduce your risk of heart disease.
 Aim for at least 150 minutes of moderate-intensity exercise each week.
 This could include activities like brisk walking, swimming, cycling, or even dancing.
 Exercise helps lower blood pressure, reduce cholesterol, and maintain a healthy weight.